COMMUNE KITCHEN SINGAPORE

 4 tablespoons oil or lard, plus more for frying eggs

-12-16 shelled prawns, submerged in ice cold water plus 2 tablespoons sugar for 30 minutes
+12-16 shelled prawns, submerged in ice cold water plus 2 tablespoons sugar for 30 minutes, then drained

 1 bunch fresh bean sprouts, rinsed with cold water and drained